pipe-cd/pipecd/docs/content/en/docs-dev/operator-manual/piped/remote-upgrade-remote-config.md

 Remote-config is the ability to load Piped config data from a remote location such as a Git repository.
 Not only that, but it also watches the config periodically to detect any changes on that config and restarts Piped to reflect the new configuration automatically.

 This feature requires the remote-upgrade feature to be enabled simultaneously.
-And currently, we are only supporting remote config from a Git repository, but in the future other remote locations could be supported too.
-Please check the [installation](/docs-dev/operator-manual/piped/installation/) guide on each environment to know how to configure Piped to load a remote config file.
+Currently, we only support remote config from a Git repository, but other remote locations could be supported in the future.
+Please check the [installation](/docs/operator-manual/piped/installation/) guide on each environment to know how to configure Piped to load a remote config file.

 ## Summary